ErythroCraft/ErythroSources/README.md

 ErythroCrafts assets

-The Master RCS of ErythroCraft is an mixed resource pack of minecraft servers.
+The Master RCS of ErythroCraft is an mixed resource pack.
-This will fix duplications and incompatibilities of the following plugins.
+This fixes duplications and incompatibilities of the following.

-Plugins supported:
+Supported:

-- Minecraft (customs by Hinterix)
+- BigDoors Reloaded
-- Items Adder + Customs created by Hinterix
+- ErythroCraft's Java textures (by Hinterix)
-- Slime Fun
+- Items Adder + more
 - Train Carts
 - QualityArmory
 - QualityVehicles
 - TransportPipes
-- Craftory
+- Nova
-- MythicMobs
+- SurvivalPlus

-Custom creations:
+Inticrations:
 - cars, planes, vehicles, chairs, tables ...
 - custom items and blocks
 - structures